RFK Jr.'s new dietary guidelines emphasize protein, healthy fats, less processed food. Here's what to know.

 Under the guidelines, Americans should aim to eat 1.2 to 1.6 grams of protein per kilogram of body weight every day.
 Proteins should be served with no or limited added sugars, chemical additives, refined carbohydrates or starches, the guidelines say.

+"What we're stressing is that people should be eating protein," Kennedy said in an interview with CBS News chief White House correspondent Nancy Cordes.

-FDA Commissioner Marty Makary emphasized the importance of protein and said the new guidelines increase the recommended amount for children.
+FDA Commissioner Marty Makary noted at the briefing that the new guidelines increase the recommended amount of protein for children.

-"Kids need protein," Makary said at the briefing.
+"Kids need protein," Makary said.
 "The old protein guidelines were to prevent starvation and withering away.
 These new protein guidelines are designed for American kids to thrive."

 Fruits, vegetables and whole grains